MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 ### Connect to Exchange Online PowerShell in customer organizations

-For more information, about partners and customer organizations, see the following topics:
+For more information about partners and customer organizations, see the following topics:

 - [What is the Cloud Solution Provider (CSP) program?](/partner-center/csp-overview).
 - [Introduction to granular delegated admin privileges (GDAP)](/partner-center/gdap-introduction)